projectcontour/contour/design/tracing-design.md

 ## Abstract
 Envoy has rich support for [distributed tracing][1].
+Exporting trace data to OpenTelemetry has been supported since envoy v1.23.
-However, Contour does not currently offer a way to configure Envoy for tracing.Exporting trace data to OpenTelemetry has been supported since envoy v1.23.
+However, Contour does not currently offer a way to configure Envoy for tracing.
 This design document provides the implementation of exporting tracing data to [OpenTelemetry][2] in Contour.

 ## Background
 Envoy's [documentation on tracing][1] says: